proeung/putra/_work/ibm.md

       <li>Establish a centralized system for content updates and deployment, maintaining visual consistency.</li>
     </ul>

-    <h3>Solution: Web Components</h3>
+    <h2>Solution: Web Components</h2>

-    <p>As the lead UX engineer and primary liaison for stakeholders, I steered the project towards leveraging the Carbon for IBM.com suite.
+    <p>As the Lead Engineer and primary liaison for stakeholders, I steered the project towards leveraging the Carbon for IBM.com suite.
 Utilizing Web Components, a cutting-edge web standard, we created framework-agnostic, reusable components.
 These were encapsulated within HTML tags, facilitating their use across different frameworks.
 By integrating the Carbon Web Components library, we built upon existing UI components, streamlining the development process.</p>

     <p>After six months of launching the unified Cloud Masthead, it has attracted over 8 million global page loads and 650,000 active monthly users.
 This success demonstrated the feasibility of accelerating future project development through shared components and deploying content changes uniformly across diverse ecosystems.</p>